-Though they can be prescribed for various conditions, sedatives also have the potential for abuse and addiction.
+Though they can be prescribed for various conditions, sedative drugs also have the potential for abuse and addiction.
 They are especially dangerous when combined with other depressant substances such as alcohol or opioids which can compound their effects.
 The over-sedation caused by such a combination creates the threat of deadly overdose.

-Common prescription sedatives fall into three categories:
+Common prescription sedative fall into three categories:

 Barbiturates were originally designed to treat anxiety and sleep disorders, but have largely been replaced by benzodiazepines.
 They may still be prescribed to manage seizures.
 Commonly used barbiturates include:

 - Fiorinal/Fioricet (butalbital)